Oral lichen planus: A Mysterious Mouth Condition

 Quick Lichen Planus Facts

-• The probability of it turning into oral cancer is exceptionally low.
+- It's mostly benign, and the chances of it turning into oral cancer are exceptionally low.

 The Different Forms of Oral Lichen Planus